rakeshbangla41/sql_projects/website_analytics/README.md

 ## Questions and Solutions:

-##### Note: I have taken the screenshot of each answer from PostgreSQL's pgAdmin platform and attached the same here under Answer section.
+##### Note: I have taken the screenshot of each SQL query from PostgreSQL's pgAdmin platform and attached the same here under Answer section.
+I cannot display the output/results since it is confidential data.

 **Q1.
 What are the most popular top 3 product categories in terms of i) quantity sold and ii) revenue?**